opendatacube/datacube-core/docs/data-access-analysis/tools-exploring-data/using-juypter.rst

 Digital Earth Australia Notebooks
 ---------------------------------

 .. image:: https://raw.githubusercontent.com/GeoscienceAustralia/dea-notebooks/develop/Supplementary_data/dea_logo_wide.jpg
   :width: 900
   :alt: Digital Earth Australia Notebooks banner
   :target: https://github.com/GeoscienceAustralia/dea-notebooks/

-`Digital Earth Australia Notebooks`_ hosts Jupyter Notebooks, Python scripts and workflows for analysing data from the Digital Earth Australia (DEA) instance of the Open Data Cube.
+`Digital Earth Australia Notebooks`_ hosts `Jupyter Notebooks`_, Python scripts and workflows for analysing data from the Digital Earth Australia (DEA) instance of the Open Data Cube.
 This documentation provides a guide to the wide range of geospatial analyses that can be achieved using Open Data Cube and ``xarray``.
 The repository contains the following key content:

-* `Beginners guide`_: Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot and interact with Open Data Cube data
+* `Beginners guide`_: Introductory notebooks aimed at introducing `Jupyter Notebooks`_ and how to load, plot and interact with Open Data Cube data
 * `Frequently used code`_: A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using Open Data Cube
 * `Real world examples`_: More complex workflows demonstrating how Open Data Cube can be used to address real-world challenges